cml815/about-a/README.md

 JSON is a fast and simple solution for data storage, but it is cumbersome and prone to typos.

+## Wishlist for Project

+MDX integration with Create React App (CRA) is not generally possible with a lot of pain.
+Requests for MDX in CRA have not yet been fulfilled.
+There may be some useless, legacy code where I tried in vain to make MDX work for CRA.

+A proper database (e.g., PostgresQL) would bring more power to the portfolio.
+Writers' work products are complex and tedious to make from in a simple data.js file.
+With an actual database, it would be possible to manage a large portfolio better.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).